Child #1: John 3:16.

-Jim: But one thing you said I want to reiterate; I think that idea of not being so fortress- like in our mentality, that we've gotta lock everything out.
-You've gotta teach your children how to deal with the world around them and I like that, you know, certainly you want to shield your kids from abuse—media abuse, if I could call it that.
-And I think Jean and I, we do a pretty good job of that.
-And within that situation, you know, we have paused the television and said, "Listen, that ad was inappropriate and here's why as Christians," and then we fill in the blank.
+Jim: But one thing you said I want to reiterate; I think that idea of not being so fortress- like in our mentality, that we’ve gotta lock everything out.
+You’ve gotta teach your children how to deal with the world around them and I like that, you know, certainly you want to shield your kids from abuse—media abuse, if I could call it that.
+And I think Jean and I, I don’t know about you and Dina, John-- but Jean and I, we do a pretty good job of that.
+And within that situation, you know, we have paused the television and said, “Listen, that ad was inappropriate and here’s why as Christians,” and then we fill in the blank.

 Jim: It can become a teachable moment and so often though, there are other times when, you know, I’m tired or whatever it might be and I just kinda let it slide.
 You gotta be careful about that, don’t you?

-Kara: --keep your eyes open, I can promise you won't make it through the day without one popping up.
-So, you've talked about media.
-Think about all the billboards and commercials and videogames and magazines, all of those things can offer teachable moments, but also situations with siblings and friends.
+Kara: --keep your eyes open, I can promise you won’t make it through the day without one popping up.
+So, you’ve talked about media.
+Think about all the billboards and commercials and videogames and all the … and magazines, all of those things can offer teachable moments, but also situations with siblings and friends.

-Kara: If your kid gets in the car after school and says, "Oh, Shelley got in big trouble at school today."
-Well, you're in the car.
-That's the Deuteronomy 6:6 and 7.
-Instead of walkin' along the road, you're in the car and say, "Oh, well, what would you have done in that situation?
-And what does God have to say about that?"
-And then, you know, please don't pull out your Parenting with Scripture and look up while you're driving along the road (Laughter), but say, "Hey, you know, when we get home, let's find what God has to say about that and discuss that at dinner."
+Kara: If your kid gets in the car after school and says, “Oh, Shelley got in big trouble at school today.”
+Well, you’re in the car.
+That’s the Deuteronomy 6:6 and 7.
+Instead of walkin’ along the road, you’re in the car, and say, “Oh, well, what would you have done in that situation?
+And what does God have to say about that?”
+And then you can … you … you know, please don’t pull out your Parenting with Scripture, and look up while you’re driving along the road (Laughter), but say, “Hey, you know, when we get home, let’s find what God has to say about that and discuss that at dinner.”

-Kara: So, whatever that is that, that friend got in trouble with, you can bring it back to God's Word.
+Kara: So, whatever that is, that, that … that friend got in trouble with, you can bring it back to God’s Word.